Real regular KP divisors on $\mathtt M$-curves and totally non-negative Grassmannians: Construction of the KP wave function at the double points of the spectral curve

-Finally, in the following Proposition the transformation rules for the half--edge wave functions are a consequence of the transformation rules for the (half)--edge vectors (Theorem \ref{theo:orient} and Lemma \ref{lem:z_orient_gauge}).
+Finally, in the following Proposition the transformation rules for the half--edge wave functions are a consequence of the transformation rules for the half-edge vectors (Lemma \ref{rem:gauge_weight} and Theorem \ref{theo:sign_face}).
 The last item is a key observation which will be used both to prove the invariance of the position of the divisor point in the oval with respect to the geometric transformations of the directed graph dual to the reducible $\mathtt M$--curve and to count the number of divisors points in each oval.